In turning distractedly to look at the canal, I can see it.

 She had just returned from France and she seemed to have taken the same charme of those French ladies who go to the shops carrying a large straw basket in their arms, and that wasn’t the only thing.

-She had also brought back some of the flavours from her travelling and she had prepared one of the most famous Breton specialities: Galettes made with buckwheat flour.
+She had also brought back some of the flavors from her traveling and she had prepared one of the most famous Breton specialties: Galettes made with buckwheat flour.
 There she was, in all her splendor, eagerly turning the crepes.
 That morning saw the start of a new era: the crepes age had begun!

 - 1 egg